 A long short equity strategy investing in liquid large caps principally in Eastern Europe, Middle East, Africa, Russia and Turkey.

 This forgotten and diverse region offers an abundance of mis-priced idiosyncratic and thematic investment opportunities.
-We seek to capitalise on this using a top down asset allocation to sector, country and thematic opportunities, with a fundamental bottom up overlay to pick the best stocks to capitalise on ideas.
+We seek to capture the most compelling of these opportunities using a top down approach to sector, country and thematic asset allocation, paired with fundamental bottom up analysis to identify the best stocks to capitalise on our ideas.

 The portfolio is long biased as we seek to capture the compelling value offered in the region, with active management of net and gross exposures as we navigate inherently volatile markets.
 There is a strong emphasis on liquidity within the portfolio, allowing for rapid and decisive risk taking or risk reduction.